This article was last updated on: October 2018

 South African Airways Airbus A340-600.

 Korean Air Boeing 747-400.
-Around that time South Korea had just been included in the visa waiver program, that flight was packed.
+Around that time, South Korea had just been included in the visa waiver program.
+That flight was packed.

 Roaming around Dulles in the mobile lounge.

-At the time of writing this there is already an underground train in Dulles to move between terminals, but the mobile lounge is still in use for specific cases.
+At the time of writing this, there is already an underground train in Dulles to move between terminals.
+The mobile lounge is still in use for specific cases.

-So I made the whole check-in process and reached the gate, just to be told that I was shit out of luck, that there wasn’t any window seat now.
+So, I made the whole check-in process and reached the gate.
+Just to be told that I was shit out of luck, that there wasn’t any window seat now.

 AND THERE WASN’T GOING TO BE A WINDOW SEAT FOR ME?!

 I ended up getting the 52G seat, an aisle seat far away from any window.

 That United flight between Washington and Beijing was relatively new.

-I was getting comfortable on my bittersweet seat when some guy that was traveling with a study group asked me to switch seats with one of the students in his group so they would all sit together.
+I was getting comfortable on my bittersweet seat.
+Then, some guy that was travelling with a study group asked me to switch seats with one of the students in his group, so they would all sit together.

 We had been there for like an hour and it started to get hot, when the Captain said:

--“This is your Captain speaking, we have a problem with some air compressor and the mechanic is taking care of it right now, you should lower the shade because it’s too hot”.
+-“This is your Captain speaking.
+We have a problem with some air compressor and the mechanic is taking care of it right now.
+You should lower the shade because it’s too hot”.

 Everybody down!
-The Airplane broke…
+The Aeroplane broke…

-Once again we were at gate C3, and the flight was showing a two hours delay, which passed fast overall.
+Once again, we were at gate C3.
+The flight was showing a two hours delay, which passed fast overall.

-I had to get there, but I didn’t have to get there at any specific hour nor did I have any specific commitment to get to.
+I had to get there, but I didn’t have to get there at any specific hour, nor did I have any specific commitment to get to.
 I just had to get there, the rest would come in due time.

-The left wing as seen from the waiting room.
+The left wing, as seen from the waiting room.